For public, private, hybrid, and community inference fleets

 Developer experience

-Applications use Xeno like a normal OpenAI-compatible endpoint.
-Operators can change routing, providers, and model placement without forcing application teams to chase machine-specific details.
+Developers use Xeno like a normal OpenAI-compatible endpoint.
+Operators can change routing, providers, credentials, and model placement without forcing application teams to chase machine-specific details.

 OpenAI-compatible request